ertgl/xformula/README.md

         return cast(LiteralNode, tree.children[0])
 ```

+### Setting Up the Feature

-To be able to use these features, we need to define a feature class,
-which will mutate the syntax context on setup time.
+To use these features, define a feature class that modifies the syntax context
+during setup:

 ```python
 from xformula.syntax.core.features.abc import Feature